msa-em/nanocartography/01_introduction.md

 microscopy to provide a pathway in alleviating the increased demand on current and future instrumentation.
-While there are inroads being made into automation and machine learning, there will be an unfortunate gap before the technology becomes available and even fiscally tenable (Maia Chagas, 2018).
+While there are inroads being made into automation and machine learning, there will be an unfortunate gap before the technology becomes available and even fiscally tenable {cite:p}`maia2018haves`.
 This paper provides a way to link together a long database of crystallographic data and double tilt stage mechanics that can be applied to any microscope, regardless of age or technological advancement.
 The framework of this research is based upon many papers